simplenlg/simplenlg/README.md

 SimpleNLG License
 -----------------------------
-SimpleNLG is licensed under the terms and conditions of the [Mozilla Public Licence (MPL)](http://www.mozilla.org/MPL/).
+SimpleNLG is licensed under the terms and conditions of the [Mozilla Public Licence (MPL)](https://www.mozilla.org/en-US/MPL/) version 2.0.